Fly Tying 2018-19

 Location: Our meetings are held in the Fellowship Hall at Covenant Presbyterian Church.
 The church is at the corner of Dilworth Road and East Morehead Street.
 This is the same place that we have our monthly TU meetings.(actually changed back to the adjacent room this in 2017 year).
 We are moving back to the larger room which is on the second floor of the Fellowship Hall.

 The actual address is

 Time: Classes run from 9:00 AM to 3:00 PM.
-We will send someone out for Hoagies about Noon: cost is $5:00 if you want one.
+We will send someone out for Hoagies or Pizza about Noon: cost is $10:00 if you want one.
 We will call in to the Harris Teeter on East Blvd. the number of sandwiches desired at about 10:30 to 11:00 based on the number of people attending, and who wants a sandwich.
 Because of the cost and for someone having to drive out and pick up sandwiches, we are leaving it up whoever is in charge of lunch to decide what we will purchase.
 Feel free to bring your own lunch as many people do.

 This information is being written November 2017 since I had a lot of computer issues until now.
 We had a good year with George Flezar helping with the beginners every session.
 In the last sessions February and March, we had 19 or 20 beginners show up.
 At the same time we had around 10 of the more advanced tyers with Tom Adams.
 We actually purchased two more vices, which brings the total to 10 vices.

 We have seen an influx of women and youngsters probably brought in by way of Linda Hickle of Women On The Fly.
 They have added a lot of energy to our group.
 Here is a list of the flies we tried to teach at our beginners class.

 Below is a list of the flies we tied last year and will probably tie again this season.